5. Release of dopamine

 - Infusion of kynurenic acid into the NAc or tetrodotoxin into the vSub reduced the firing rate and burst firing of DA neurons without altering the number of spontaneously active DA neurons.

 Simultaneous excitation of vSub and PPN causes a significant increase in both dopaminergic population activity and burst firing, quadrupling the number of neurons with high burst activity.
 Dopamine neuron population activity is apparently not simply associated with the tonic release of dopamine in the forebrain, but rather represents a recruitable pool of dopamine neurons that can be further modulated by excitatory inputs to induce a graded phasic response.
-The synchronous activity of different afferent inputs to the VTA appears to activate selective populations of dopamine neurons in phases
+The synchronous activity of different afferent inputs to the VTA appears to activate selective populations of dopamine neurons in phases53

 Consequently, the vSub controls the number of dopamine neurons that can be activated in phases by the PPN by regulating the number of dopamine neurons that discharge tonically.
 The PPN therefore provides the “signal” for phasic dopamine release, which is weaker or stronger depending on the level of regulation of the vSub.
 The vSub is like the volume control of a stereo system, while the PNN provides the music signal that is played softer or louder.
 The vSub plays a role in context-dependent processing, and its influence can vary depending on the environment.
-For example, relevant stimuli in a benign context activate the PPN, allowing the moderate proportion of dopamine neurons activated by the vSub to fire in bursts.
+For example, relevant stimuli in a benign context activate the PPN, allowing the moderate proportion of dopamine neurons activated by the vSub to fire in bursts.55

 5.8.3.2.
-Neuroleptics increase spontaneous population activity and firing¶
+Neuroleptics increase spontaneous population activity and firing

-Haloperidol, L-sulpiride, chlorpromazine, clozapine:
+Haloperidol, L-sulpiride, chlorpromazine, clozapine:565758

 -